tarang727/Codechef/README.md

 # Codechef
-My solutions to some problems on Codechef : A competitive programming platform.
+Complete java solutions to problems on Codechef : A competitive programming platform.